dtran556/cse15l-lab-reports/index.md

 Once you are finished installing it you it should look like this when you open the program:
 ![Image](/images/vsCode.png)

-# Part 2: Setting up your ieng account
+# Part 2: Setting up your CSE 15L Account
+To find your account you go to this link : [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) fill out your information and set up your account by assigning the account a password.
+If you are struggling to give the account a password follow the instructions on this page : [Reset Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit)